 The essence of prophesy is the spoken word of God; and since God expresses Himself in a multitude of different forms, no wonder why the meaning of prophesy has such a wide definition.
 Even certain forms are mixed together, whereby a plain expression may also have an encrypted message which alludes to a future event.
 Many Messianic prophesies were delivered in this style: Psalm 22, 16:10 ~ 2nd Samuel 7:12-16 ~ Isiah 59:16 ~ Zechariah 13:6, 11:12); as well as references to antichrist: ~ Daniel 8:23-25 ~ Matthew 24:15-21.

 Let it be understood that prophesy is not limited to foretelling future events, but certainly involves declaring & explaining what has already been accomplished in the triumph over sin & death, and power of Satan by means of the reconciliation through the life, death, and resurrection of Christ – for the testimony of Jesus is the spirit of prophesy (Rev 19:10).
 Thus the everlasting Gospel of Jesus Christ is the basis of New Testament prophesy.

 Even so, New Testament writings, such as John’s Revelation foretold events which were to take place throughout the New Testament era.
-I certainly mean to emphasize that the foretold events of John’s revelation were to take place progressively throughout the New Testament era, commencing shortly after the Revelation was received, since The Revelation says just that in the very opening line:
+Now, I must emphasize that the foretold events of John’s revelation were to take place progressively throughout the New Testament era, commencing shortly after the Revelation was received, since The Revelation says just that in the very opening line:

 “The Revelation of Jesus Christ, which God gave Him to show His servants– THINGS WHICH MUST SHORTLY TAKE PLACE.” (emphasis added)